pgoelz/citizensassemblies-replication/README.md

 Reproduction
 ============
-To reproduce our results, place the directories with the real panel data into `./data/`, and run the following commands:
+To reproduce our results, place the directories with the real panel data into `./data/` (taking care not to remove the file `data/sf_e_110/intersections.csv` in the process), and run the following commands:
 ```
 $ python3 analysis.py cca 75
 $ python3 analysis.py hd 30